Does-Green-Tea-Make-You-Poop Teavity

 2. Moderate Green Tea Consumption: While green tea can have beneficial effects, excessive consumption may lead to digestive discomfort.
 Limit your intake to a moderate level, typically 2-3 cups per day.

-3. Pair Green Tea with Fiber-Rich Foods: To support healthy bowel movements, combine green tea with fiber-rich foods.
-Fiber adds bulk to your stool and promotes regularity.
+3. Pair Green Tea with Fiber-Rich Foods: To support healthy bowel movements, pair green tea with foods rich in fiber.
+Fiber adds bulk to your stool and promotes regular bowel movements.
 Consider incorporating fruits, vegetables, whole grains, and legumes into your diet.

 4. Listen to Your Body: Everyone's digestive system is unique.
 Pay attention to how your body responds to green tea.
 If you experience any discomfort or irregularities, adjust your consumption accordingly.